 - Presentation of class gifts

-- Award of the Dean’s medal to the Keynote Speaker
+- Award of the Dean’s medal to Dr. Rice

 The ceremony will be held under a tent on Fletcher field (between Mugar Hall and Professors Row) adjacent to the tennis courts.
 Graduates do not need to line up in alphabetical order nor wear gaps and gowns.
 Business attire, military uniform, or national dress are appropriate.

 The All-University Commencement in which all schools participate includes the entrance processional, the awarding of honorary degrees by Schools including the official award of the Fletcher degree, by Dean ad interimIan Johnstone, and the awarding of honorary degrees and the All-University Commencement Address by Alfre Woodard.